Outreachy Internship: Settling in (Second Biweekly Report)

-Cover image creadits : freepik.com
+Cover image credits : freepik.com

 This blog post is an update about my work as an Outreachy intern at the Wikimedia Foundation!